 General Requirements

-Enable data from different sources to be consolidated into a single CSV file where the column to be imported names match the LGL data dictionary names.
+Enable data from different sources to be consolidated into a single CSV file where the columns to be imported names match the LGL data dictionary names.

+The program should allow the user to specify only the input file(s) they wish to import

+The program should allow the user to specify the name of the output file.

 Add a column for the LGL constituent ID.
 The ID must be looked up in LGL based on the name field(s) of the input data.